viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 It relies on the [Preservation Metadata: Implementation Strategies (PREMIS)](https://www.loc.gov/standards/premis/) standard in order to provide basic preservation information such as checksums.
 More detailed preservation information can also be described using PREMIS events and PREMIS agents.

-***Requirements***

-- The `premis.xml` file MUST contain a PREMIS object for the representation.
-- The `premis.xml` file MUST contain a PREMIS object for each media file in the `/data` directory.
-- Each PREMIS object MUST contain a unique identifier.
-- Each PREMIS object MUST contain a checksum (when applicable).
-- The `premis.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the representation and the media files.

 ***Example***

 ```xml